 I became a full-time blogger almost two years ago.
 The biggest thing I noticed that changed is every single post matters and consistency matters.
 I think the same holds true for anyone who owns their own business.
 You can't just decide to close the store on a Tuesday, one bad Yelp review can kill your business, you can make 50 great lattes and screw up just one and it's for someone who has never been to your cafe before and now will never return.
 You can be the most charming and pleasant person but if you get some terrible news before meeting with a client and end up a hair testy, they will decide you're a jerk and tell their friends.
 It's not a job, it's not even a career, it's your life.
 It's as much a part of you as your family and your pets.

 When I was a part-time blogger, I was okay with a slow month.
 It wasn't a big deal if I didn't post for a few days, write content that got crickets, shared a photo on Instagram that wasn't beautiful.
-But now, my family is dependant on the money made from the blog and I need to be more thoughtful with everything I do.
+But now, my family is dependent on the money made from the blog and I need to be more thoughtful with everything I do.
 I am more concerned with SEO and Pinterest, I use my Instagram feed less as a place to share my life and more as a portfolio for potential brand partnerships.

 Income as a blogger isn't consistent.
 I know the minimum each month I need to make to pay the bills and the amount I need to make for us to be comfortable.
 Anything over that has to go into savings because it's totally possible the next month I won't make that minimum.
 Affiliate revenue is held up because a brand won't pay the affiliate program.
 A sponsored post went live 103 days ago and the influencer network contact has ghosted you even though you're filling her inbox with emails about your missing paycheck.
 You can spend twice as much time this year preparing for Amazon Prime Day, the Nordstrom sale, Black Friday, Cyber Monday and not even make half of what you made last year.
 You can be getting great opportunities for sponsored content month after month and then suddenly it all dries up for a quarter for no reason.
 It can be stressful, and it can cause you to make rash decisions like partnering with brands you usually wouldn't feature or taking rates lower than you deserve.